jasonmccreary/blog-posts/2012-05-06-appalachian-trail-gear-list.md

   - Appalachian Trail
 tags:
   - hiking
-description: The complete gear list for my Georgia section hike of the Appalachian Trail.
+description: "The complete gear list for my Georgia section hike of the Appalachian Trail."
+subheading: "The complete gear list for my Georgia section hike of the Appalachian Trail."
 ---
 The following is a complete gear list for my 14-day hike through the Georgia section of the Appalachian Trail.
 Without water, my pack weighted 43lbs.
 I chose to only resupply once.
 So I carried a 7-day food supply.
 Otherwise, I imagine my pack could have been under 40lbs.